The Offline Attribution Gap for Brands with Physical Locations

 Most attribution tools were built for a simpler environment: one site, one checkout, one clean conversion event.
 That's not how many businesses operate anymore.
 Retailers capture demand online but close a meaningful portion of revenue somewhere else entirely.

 Marketing sees clicks.
 Finance sees revenue.
 Leadership gets reports that don't reconcile either view.
+Franchise marketing spend becomes impossible to evaluate.

 Closing the Attribution Gap